 In this section, we will describe the steps involved in the process of modeling a real team of robots as a POMDP.
 We will expose the most typical difficulties involved in this procedure, and review the different techniques which have been proposed, in the associated literature, to address some of those problems.
-We will also underline those problems that remain largely unaddressed, and which will form the basis for the novel work presented in the remaining chapters of this thesis.
+We will also underline those problems that remain largely unaddressed, and which will form a basis for the novel work presented in the remaining chapters of this thesis.

 Alongside this step-by-step exposition, we will also put these modeling methods to practice in a cooperative robotics scenario, which will act as a running example across the chapter.
 The case-study for this example is robotic soccer, a widely known environment for cooperative robotics (Riedmiller et al., 2009; Spaan and Groen, 2003).
+At the end of this section, our case-study is then tested in a realistic simulator, which takes into account the physical properties of the agents.

-&lt;sup>1Note that, since the decision-theoretic frameworks which are here being considered assume a cooperative nature between agents, adversarial situations, such as common financial applications, are not here considered (these scenarios fall typically in the domain of stochastic game theory, although some MDP extensions have been shown to accommodate adversarial representations (Ng et al., 2010)).
+1Note that, since the decision-theoretic frameworks which are here being considered assume a cooperative nature between agents, adversarial situations, such as common financial applications, are not here considered (these scenarios fall typically in the domain of stochastic game theory, although some MDP extensions have been shown to accommodate adversarial representations (Ng et al., 2010))